-Research in algorithms for Boolean satisfiability and their implementations [23, 6] has recently outpaced benchmarking efforts.
-Most of the classic DIMACS benchmarks [10] can be solved in seconds on commodity PCs.
-More recent benchmarks take longer to solve because of their large size, but are still solved in minutes [25].
-Yet, small and difficult SAT instances must exist because Boolean satisfiability is NP-complete.
+Research in algorithms for Boolean satisfiability and their efficient implementations [26, 8] has recently outpaced benchmarking efforts.
+Most of the classic DIMACS benchmarks from the early 1990s [12] can be solved in seconds on commodity PCs.
+More recent benchmarks take longer to solve primarily because of their large size, but are still solved in minutes [28].
+However, small and difficult SAT instances must exist because Boolean satisfiability is NP-complete.